bogdanapostol97/azure-terraform-dev-environment/README.md

 mkdir terraform-azure
 cd terraform-azure

-2. Authenticate to Azure portal using Azure CLI (install it
+2. Authenticate to Azure portal using Azure CLI (install it is missing following the instructions from this article: https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli)

-2. Install the Visual Studio Code Terraform extension.
+3. Install the Visual Studio Code Terraform extension.

 ![image](https://github.com/user-attachments/assets/6b238a74-27cd-48c8-b047-6d4a625cd9c1)

-3. Define the version of Terraform and the cloud provider that we will connect to.
+4. Define the version of Terraform and the cloud provider that we will connect to.

 ![image](https://github.com/user-attachments/assets/cf810f60-5652-4f46-96dc-82cd0eeb4888)

-4. Check the validity of the file:
+5. Check the validity of the file:

 terraform fmt

-5. Initialize Terraform:
+6. Initialize Terraform:

 terraform init